MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes-2019.md

 The following limitations apply to [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] on Windows connected to [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux.

-- Maintenance plans are not supported.
+- Maintenance plans aren't supported.

-- Management Data Warehouse (MDW) and the data collector in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] are not supported.
+- Management Data Warehouse (MDW) and the data collector in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] aren't supported.

-- [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] UI components that have Windows Authentication or Windows event log options do not work with Linux.
+- [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] UI components that have Windows Authentication or Windows event log options don't work with Linux.
 You can still use these features with other options, such as SQL logins.

-- Number of log files to retain cannot be modified.
+- Number of log files to retain can't be modified.

 ## Next steps